 Who can benefit from ABA?
 What Does Research Say?

 ABA therapy is not just for a single group or condition.
-It is, in fact, a flexible, research-backed method that can be used to teach meaningful skills and reduce behaviours that get in the way of daily life.
+It is, in fact, a flexible, research-backed method that allows the child to learn meaningful skills and reduce behaviours that get in the way of daily life.

 Here’s a closer look at who it helps, and what the science says.